The video experts blog

 3. Audio

 For some events, a few wireless mics will be sufficient.
 More often than not, there will be a live sound system to which you can connect.
-We recommend bringing your own small audio mixer to control the volume level of the feed you receive.
+We recommend bringing a small audio mixer to control the volume level of the feed you receive.

-With your own mixer, you can also add your own ambient mic.
+With a mixer, you can also add an ambient mic.
 The mic can capture the audience and venue sounds not picked up by the PA system.

 Another consideration is maintaining sync between the audio and video.
 Typically the video switcher introduces a delay of 2-3 frames, which means you want to delay your audio by the same duration.